You can help your teen build strong, respectful relationships. Start by teaching your son or daughter about healthy relationships.

 - One person makes fun of the other’s opinions or interests

 - One person keeps track of the other all the time by calling, texting, or checking in with friends

 - There are more bad times than good

-People in unhealthy relationships may have many excuses to try to explain away the hurtful parts of the relationship.
+People in unhealthy relationships may make many excuses to try to explain away the hurtful parts of the relationship.
 If you see any of these signs, talk to your teen.

 What is dating violence?

 Dating violence is when one person in a romantic relationship is abusive to the other person.
-This includes emotional, physical, and sexual abuse.
-It can happen in same-sex or opposite-sex relationships.
+This includes:

 Both boys and girls can be unhealthy or unsafe in a relationship.
 Sometimes, both partners act in unhealthy or unsafe ways.
 It’s important to talk to all kids about how to have respectful, healthy relationships.

 Dating violence can happen to anyone.
 Teens may be more at risk of being in unhealthy relationships if they: